Classic Rock (magazine): Special editions

 Classic Rock has published numerous special editions, including magazines dedicated solely to Led Zeppelin, Iron Maiden, Guns N' Roses and others.
 Classic Rock's sister publication, Prog, was originally issued as a Classic Rock Presents one-shot magazine in 2009 before being launched as a separate, full-time title soon after.
 Other off-shoots of the publication included The Blues magazine, which ran from 2012 to 2016, while Classic Rock Presents AOR ran for 13 issues between 2010 and 2014.

 Fan packs

 In 2010, Classic Rock partnered with Roadrunner Records to publish Classic Rock Presents: Slash, featuring a special edition magazine dedicated to then-former Guns N' Roses guitarist Slash and packaged with a copy of his debut solo album.
 The partnership marked the first time a major album was released exclusively with a magazine publisher ahead of general release.
 Classic Rock subsequently released official 'fan packs' with Whitesnake, Alice Cooper, Motörhead, Def Leppard and Rush amongst others.
-Classic Rock would also release a second fan pack with Slash in 2012 for his album Apocalyptic Love.
+The magazine released a second fan pack with Slash in 2012 for his album Apocalyptic Love.